About the Council

-The Corporate Management Team is made up of the Chief Executive, Directors and Heads of Service and usually meets weekly to oversee the management of the organisation.
+The Corporate Management Team is made up of the Chief Executive and Directors and usually meets fortnightly to oversee the management of the organisation.
 The team is responsible for ensuring that the way in which services are provided is 'joined-up' and makes sense as a whole.

 These are the people who report directly to the Chief Executive or Directors and are responsible for running individual services within the Council.

 If you have problems getting the services that you want from the council, or if you make a complaint, the Strategic Manager is responsible for the area involved will normally be responsible for dealing with the matter for you.

 View the online A-Z list of services that the Isle of Wight Council provides.